 Languages

-(1) Participating insurance and reinsurance undertakings or insurance holding companies shall disclose their group solvency and financial condition report in the language or languages determined by their group supervisor.
+1. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall disclose their group solvency and financial condition report in the language or languages determined by the group supervisor.

-(2) Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and the group itself, require participating insurance and reinsurance undertakings or insurance holding companies to also disclose the report referred to in paragraph 1 in another language most commonly understood by the other supervisory authorities concerned, as agreed in the college of supervisors.
+2. Where the college of supervisors comprises supervisory authorities from more than one Member State, the group supervisor may, after consultation with the other supervisory authorities concerned and the group itself, require participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company to also disclose the report referred to in paragraph 1 in another language most commonly understood by the other supervisory authorities concerned, as agreed in the college of supervisors.

-(3) Where any of the insurance or reinsurance subsidiaries of the participating insurance or reinsurance undertakings or insurance holding companies has its head office in a Member State whose official language or languages are different from the language or languages in which the group solvency and financial condition report is disclosed by application of paragraphs 1 and 2, participating insurance and reinsurance undertakings or insurance holding companies shall disclose a translation of the summary of that report as referred to in Article PDS2 into the official language or languages of that Member State.
+3. Where any of the insurance or reinsurance subsidiaries of the participating insurance or reinsurance undertaking, insurance holding company or mixed financial holding company has its head office in a Member State whose official language or languages are different from the language or languages in which the group solvency and financial condition report is disclosed by application of paragraphs 1 and 2, the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company shall disclose a translation of the summary of that report into the official language or languages of that Member State.

 Article 343 PDG4